MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

-## Get oriented on HoloLens
+---
+author: Mamaylya
+description: Get oriented with the Dynamics 365 Guides HoloLens app.
+Learn how to place holograms, add styles, and more. ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online ms.topic: article
+title: Place holograms, add styles, and more in the Dynamics 365 Guides HoloLens app ms.reviewer: v-brycho
+---

+# Place holograms, add styles, and more in the Dynamics 365 Guides HoloLens app

-After you anchor your guide, you’ll see the Step card.
+After you anchor your guide in the Dynamics 365 Guides HoloLens app, you’ll see the Step card.
 The Step card is the hub of everything you do with your guide and how you navigate in the app.
 The Step card is also what your operator will see when they use the guide.
 The Step card follows the operator to keep the instructions where they need them as they move around their work space.

 Navigate through the guide by gazing at the **Next Step** and **Go Back** arrows.
 You can also use gestures such as air tap to navigate through a guide.